Mango Supply Chain Strategy – Senegal

 The Challenge: How to source more mango for a juice & pulping plant in Senegal

-Agrofruits is a new mango pulping factory, owned by Kiren, a Senegalese company bottling a range of drinks under CocaCola license as well as own brands.
+Agrofruits is a new mango pulping factory, owned by Kiren, a Senegalese company bottling a range of drinks under the CocaCola license as well as its own brands.
 The mango pulp is sold to the mother company for MinuteMaid and Pressea juice, an own brand.
-The remainder of the pulp is exported to the EU and African market.
+The remainder of the pulp is exported to the EU and African markets.

 Sense was asked to develop a supply chain strategy, and figure out where Agrofruits can find the quality and quantity of mango it needs at a competitive price, and what is needed to secure this supply.

 Sense visited a large number of exporters, small and large farmers, harvester-traders, cross border traders and transporters in Senegal and Mali to understand farming practices, production volumes, varieties, seasons, the organization of the value chain and transport cost.
 Working sessions were also held with Agofruit’s management.

 Modern high-density orchard in Senegal that has just been pruned after the harvest.
 These orchards are some of the best in Africa and will remain the backbone of supply from the Centre-Niayes region in Senegal

 Based on this fieldwork we managed to identify across the various farming systems in the countries: